lemire/testingRNG/README.md

 a sensible approach is to "cast" the result of the 64-bit test to a 32-bit integer.
 (In C/C++, we do ``uint32_t x32 = (uint32_t) x;``.)
-However, as pointed out by [Vigna (2016)](https://arxiv.org/pdf/1402.6246.pdf), we should make sure that permuting the bit order does lead to a test failure.
+However, as pointed out by [Vigna (2016)](https://arxiv.org/pdf/1402.6246.pdf), we should make sure that permuting the bit order does not lead to a test failure.

 ## Talks